-After successfully conducting research in India, Argentina, Indonesia, Brazil, the Philippines, Chile and China, the destination of Sefa Research Project 2021 will be Spain and Portugal.
+After successfully conducting research in India, Argentina, Spain, Brazil, the Philippines, Chile and China, the destination of Sefa Research Project 2022 will be Indonesia and Malaysia.

 All sixteen student consultants have voluntarily decided to participate in the Sefa Research Project, as many of them aim to make a career out of this line of work.
 The Sefa Research Project gives them the opportunity to put all their gained knowledge to practice.
 Unlike other consultancy firms, the Sefa Research Project is a non-profit organization and therefore the students are not being paid for their participation in the project.
 The student consultants will go above and beyond to ensure the success of your business in Portugal and Spain

 To become part of the Sefa Research Project, the student consultants have gone through a rigorous selection procedure.
 Only highly motivated bachelor or master students who have demonstrated to be hardworking, smart, enthusiastic, and talented by obtaining high marks and participating in extracurricular activities have been selected.
 This ensures that our team consists only of the best economics and business students.

 Besides the knowledge gathered within the domain of their studies, the student consultants also receive guidance from representatives of our Board of Advisors.
 Additionally, the participating students received professional training from our partners such as Boston Consulting Group, Deloitte and McKinsey.
 This combination of an academic core with a professional outer-layer makes the Sefa Research Project unique.

 The Sefa Research Project is constructed on a non-profit basis, so the project will be completely transparent about the cost structure.
 Since both the student consultants themselves and Sefa contribute to the project financially, the price for companies is below cost price.